hs105/openai-universe-setup-run/README.md

 # car-race-algo
-The goal of this project is to implement and develop RL algorithms for a racing game using images.
+The goal of this project is to implement and develop RL algorithms for a game using images.

 We are using the DustDive whose control Interface is provided by openAI Universe (released Dec.
 5, 2016).